Season of the Witch (2011 film): Release

 Lionsgate scheduled Season of the Witch to be released on March 19, 2010, but five weeks before the date, the studio decided to pull the film from release.
 Lionsgate originally had an output deal with Relativity Media, but since Relativity had formed its own marketing and distribution arm in 2010, Relativity chose to release the film themselves and in October 2010 the film was pushed back a year from its original release date of March 19, 2010 to January 7, 2011.
 Season of the Witch was Relativity's first inhouse production.

 Season of the Witch in January 2010 had been rated PG-13 by the Motion Picture Association of America, citing "thematic elements, violence, and disturbing content".
 The studio edited the film and re-submitted it to the MPAA in November 2010 for a new rating.
 The MPAA gave the film the same rating and reason for it as before.

 The film had its world premiere in New York City on January 4, 2011.
 The film was released commercially on January 7, 2011 in several territories.
 Pre-release polling had indicated young men were the core demographic for the film, though more women than expected expressed interest in the film.
 Experts anticipated that the film would gross US$10–12 million on its opening weekend in the United States and Canada.
 The film was released in 2,816 theaters in the two territories.
 It grossed $10.6 million, ranking third at the box office after True Grit and Little Fockers, which were both released at the end of 2010.
 Relativity Media's exit polling showed that the audience was 52% male and that 61% were 25 years old and up.
 The Los Angeles Times reported that an "unusually high" 69% of the audience was nonwhite.
 Entertainment Weekly noted that the racial diversity of Season of the Witchs audiences was common for supernatural thrillers; the breakdown was 36% Hispanic, 31% Caucasian, 14% Asian, 10% African-American, and 9% "other".
 The film was the second release by Relativity and performed better than its first release, The Warrior's Way (2010).
 The opening weekend was not the lowest of Nicolas Cage's career to that point; it was better than The Wicker Man (2006), Next (2007) and Bangkok Dangerous (2008).

 Home media

 20th Century Fox Home Entertainment (under a new output license deal with Relativity) released the film on DVD and Blu-ray on June 28, 2011.
-20th Television holds pay-per-view, on-demand, and television rights to this film under Fox's new deal with Relativity/Rogue.